 Sanitary sewer overflows (SSOs) occur when blockages in the collection system cause sewage to come out of the sewer collection system, which is usually at manhole locations.
-During the period from July 1, 2022 through June 30, 2023, the collection system experienced 34 SSOs that were 1,000 gallons or greater or that reached surface waters.
-Of the 34 SSO's, 24 were avoidable, which means they were not caused by excessive rainfall or a structural failure and were the result of preventable issues.
+During the period from July 1, 2023 through June 30, 2024, the collection system experienced 34 SSOs that were 1,000 gallons or greater or that reached surface waters.
+Of the 34 SSO's, 16 were avoidable, which means they were the result of preventable issues.
 Raleigh Water continues to pursue its goal of reducing the number of SSO's by investing millions of dollars to replace sewer lines in poor condition, employing a fleet of 17 sewer flusher trucks to clear blockages and proactively maintaining pumping equipment to reduce the chance of failure.
-Debris can be such items as rags, paper towels, "flushable" wipes, feminine hygiene products, etc., all of which are illegal to discharge into the sanitary sewer system.
+Blockages can be caused by items as rags, paper towels, "flushable" wipes, feminine hygiene products, etc., all of which are illegal to discharge into the sanitary sewer system.
 Cooking grease is also not appropriate to pour down the drain as it quickly congeals underground and creates blockages.
 Raleigh Water has an ongoing education program to educate residents and business owners regarding the need to keep grease and other inappropriate materials out of the sewer system.
 The following represents the SSO data from the reporting period: